TX Guide

 DPS license still on its own clock

 County plates do not replace a 90-day license transfer.
 Order both tracks in the same move calendar.
+Many DPS offices ask for Texas registration during license transfer — finish the leased car registration before your DPS slot if possible.

 Document condition photos at move-in — Texas heat and hail do not change turn-in wear charts, but disputes are easier with timestamps.
+If your lease ends within a year of the move, confirm whether Texas registration satisfies the lessor’s registration state requirement in the contract.
+Some leases demand registration in the state where the car is garaged — exactly what you are doing.

 TxDMV references